db47h/grog/README.md

 ### Tweaks

+- Use glScissor after calling glViewport for views.
+Is there a clean way to glClear?
 - Reduce allocs/GC usage.
-For example, using the color.Color interface is a big source allocs.
+For example, using the color.Color interface in batch.Draw is a big source allocs.
 - faster glyph cache map
 - add hints/tips to text package: like "for readable text, don't draw fonts at non-integer x/y coordinates"
 - The built-in features should require OpenGL 2.1 only (by making mipmap generation optional).
 Is it worth it?